gpbl/react-day-picker/website/docs/api/types/modifiersstatus.md

 Ƭ **ModifiersStatus**: { [modifier in Modifier]?: boolean}

-The status of a modifiers if matched against a day according to its [Matcher](matcher.md).
+Represent the status of a modifiers if matched against a day according to its [Matcher](matcher.md).

 For example, the following day has the `selected` modifiers, but not `today`